Conceptual Fashion Styling

 With the visualisation of our story on a mood board or sketchbook, we will explore all elements in styling.

 Although we will be working in groups for some days of the course, each student will be challenged individually.

 Please note: This course is for students aged 18 and older

-Following her graduation from the acclaimed Fashion MA at Central St. Martins College of Art and Design, Petra launched EINE in summer 2013.
+Following her graduation from the acclaimed Fashion MA at Central St. Martins College of Art and Design, Petra launched her brand EINE in summer 2013.

 Please bring with you to the first session:

 - Camera or mobile phone for taking photographs

 - 2 fashion magazines (they don't need to be current)